What to Consider When Buying a Baby Stroller: Expert Tips 2026

 For newborns, a stroller with a bassinet attachment is ideal.
 It allows babies to lie flat, promoting healthy spine development.
 Look for models with proper cushioning and support.
 Ensure the stroller has a five-point harness for safety and is easy to maneuver.
 For sleep, follow AAP safe-sleep guidance: babies should sleep on a firm, flat surface designed for infant sleep; do not let infants sleep unsupervised in a car seat or semi-reclined stroller seat (AAP, 2022).

 Safety features are crucial when choosing a stroller.
 Ensure it has a reliable braking system and a sturdy frame.
 A five-point harness keeps your baby secure.
-Check for certifications and reviews for added peace of mind.
+Check for the Baby Safety Alliance Verified Seal (formerly JPMA Certification) and read reviews for added peace of mind.
 Safety should always be your top priority.

 Can I Use A Stroller For Jogging?

 Not all strollers are suitable for jogging.
 Jogging strollers have three wheels and suspension systems for smooth rides.
 They offer stability and are designed for running.
-Always check the manufacturer’s guidelines to ensure the stroller is safe for jogging.
+Always check the manufacturer’s guidelines to ensure the stroller is safe for jogging, and wait until your baby is at least 6–8 months old before jogging with them.

 How Do I Choose Stroller Size?

 Consider your lifestyle and storage needs when selecting stroller size.
 Compact strollers are ideal for city dwellers with limited space.
 Larger strollers offer more storage and comfort for longer outings.
-Ensure the stroller fits in your car and home.
+Ensure the stroller fits in your car trunk and through your home’s doorways.

 Conclusion